MasterOfBinary/portfolio/README.md

 Each project has a README.md file that describes the project, and most have source code.
 Binaries for Windows are in a bin directory under the project directory.

-Note that many of these were just for my learning, or for my own use, and haven't been tested like they should.
-There are definitely problems and areas that could be improved considerably, but I probably won't be developing them anymore.
-That being said, go ahead and use anything that you think may be useful - they are all free, and you can get the source code for most of them too!

-All of these projects used Visual Studio 2005.
+Most of these projects used Visual Studio 2005.
 My favourite programming language for interface design is C#, so that's the language I used for nearly all of them.
 But I'll indicate where I used a different language (usually C++), or some library.

 Overview
 --------